International Affairs Office

 IAO ROLES, WORK & INSTRUMENTS

-The IAO is the institutional interface between PSU senior administration and the leadership of the colleges and departments.
-Its duties also include in organizing and leading PSU summer trips, administering the PSU study abroad program, oversight of university benchmarking, management of the Fullbridge Program, and performing various ad hoc as-signments for senior administration.
+The IAO is the institutional interface between PSU senior administration and the leadership of the colleges, departments, centers and research labs.
+IAO duties also include organizing and leading PSU summer trips, administering the PSU study abroad programs, oversight of university benchmarking, management of the Fullbridge Program, Lawyering Practical Skills Program, and performing various ad hoc assignments for senior administration.

-The IAO is directly under the Rector’s Office.
-The Director of the IAO meets regularly with the Rector to learn about, probe and explore and critically discuss strategic planning and initiatives relating to international schools, programs, scholars and agencies.
+The IAO is directly under the President’s Office.
+The Director of the IAO meets regularly with the President to learn about, probe, digest and critically discuss strategic planning and initiatives relating to international schools, programs, scholars and agencies.
 This work usually includes the following elements:

 If a decision is made to contact the school and/or person, the IAO Director starts a correspondence with the target(s) pursuant to reaching an understanding with the other school in regards to the benefits to be gained by both PSU and the prospective partner.
 Once common grounds and interests are found, work is done to formalize ties via written agreements.

-- Proposal is first reviewed, remarked on and approved by the College Dean or De-partmental Chair and then forwarded to the International Affairs Office.
+- Proposal is first reviewed, remarked on and approved by the College Dean, Department Chair, Center Director, and/or Research Lab Head and then forwarded to the International Affairs Office.

-If a College or Department support is strong and a good case can be made for the proposal, the IAO Director forwards to top administration for review, comment and decision.
-If approved by the Rector’s Office, the targeted school and/or person will be contacted as described above.
-No action will be taken on proposals not approved.
+If a College or Department support is strong and a good case can be made for the proposal, the IAO director forwards the proposal to senior administration for review, comment and decision.
+If approved by the President's Office, the targeted school and/or person will be contacted as described above.
+If no approval, no action will be taken on proposals.

 Partnership ties with foreign schools and scholars are formalized through written and signed documents.
-To date, the two most common type of documents are Memorandums of Understanding (MOUs) and Agreements.
+To date, the two most common type of documents are Memorandums of Understanding (MOUs) and Memorandums of Agreements (MOAs).

 - Announcement of comity of interests between PSU and University X to explore for opportunities for partnering activities such as: